RandomKiddo/RandomKiddo/README.md

 influence -> A Python3 PYPI package that just adds nice features to Python3 <br />
 java -> Just some of my Java projects I did for fun <br />
 youtubeplugins -> Minecraft plugins I made for my YouTube channel (links below) <br />
+fortran -> Just some of my Fortran projects I did for fun <br />

 ### Links: